-Octoprint is a printer host that uses a web-based interface to access and control the 3D printer.
-Added web-cam functionality allows for time-lapse videos and a live stream.
-Octoprint will run on Windows, Apple and Linux based computers and can even run well on a Beagle Bone Black or a RaspberryPi (inexpensive business-card sized computers).
+Octoprint is a printer host that uses a web-based interface to access and control your 3D printer.
+Added web-cam functionality allows for timelapse videos and a live stream.
+Octoprint will run on Windows, Apple, and Linux based computers and can even run well on a Beagle Bone Black or a RaspberryPi (inexpensive business-card sized computers).